 Complications associated with birthmarks

-Although it is rare, some haemangiomas can cause severe problems or can even be life threatening.
+Although it's rare, some haemangiomas can cause severe problems and?can even be life threatening.
 They need to be treated if they interfere with eating, breathing or eyesight.

-If your child has a haemangioma near their eye, nose, mouth or nappy area, they may need to be referred to a specialist.
+If your child has a haemangioma near their eye, nose, mouth or nappy area,?they?may need to be referred to a specialist.
 Haemangiomas in these areas are more likely to become infected.
 If the birthmark bleeds, apply pressure to it until the bleeding stops.

-See your?GP if your child's haemangioma forms an ulcer, because it can become infected and may be very painful.
+See your?GP if your child's haemangioma forms an ulcer.
+It may become infected and be very painful.
 Keep the wound clean and covered with a dressing.
 It should heal within two weeks.

 Port wine stains